The Inner City Dart League (ICDL)

 • Doubles 501 (2 games), 2 points each

-• The League Master will review the complaint and render a decision on the matter.
-The League Master will inform each team captain of the decision.
+• The League Coordinators will review the complaint and render a decision on the matter.
+The League Coordinators will inform each team captain of the decision.
 All decisions are final.

 1. The visiting team has the choice of throwing for the bull’s-eye first or second.
 Any player playing a match can cork.
 One dart is thrown at the bull’s-eye by each team or player.
 If a dart does not remain in the board, the dart shall be re-thrown.
 In the case of a tie, the cork will be re-thrown with the player who shot first throwing second and alternating first throws until one player wins.
 The second shooter has the option of requiring that a single or double bull be pulled.
 If the second dart dislodges the first dart, both darts will be re-thrown.
 A double bull beats a single bull.
 If both darts are thrown in either the single or double bull, the throw is a tie.

-8. All-star marks will be awarded as follows:
+10. All-star points will be awarded as follows:

 Cricket